User Voices

 Configuration Settings

-The following configuration settings are available to administrative users on the Configuration page in your FilterZen Studio, which you can access via Site Settings / FilterZen / Configuration Settings (or by typing a URL like http://my/share/point/_layouts/roxority_FilterZen/default.aspx — just be sure to replace http://my/share/point with a valid full Site Collection URL pointing to your SharePoint system).
+The following configuration settings are available to administrative users on the Configuration page in your FilterZen Studio, which you can access via Site Settings / FilterZen Studio / Configuration Settings.

 Each setting has a global value scoped to the SharePoint server farm, and this value can optionally be overridden on the Site Collection level.
 The following settings are available: